MaxAtkinson/jekyll-now/about.md

 ### More Information

-I'm also huge music geek.
+I'm also huge music geek and am currently building a collection of vinyls, some of which will feature on my blog.

 ### Contact me